Databases

 For example, in an e-commerce database, the ProductID column typically has high cardinality because each product has a unique ID.
 This makes it ideal for indexing.
 On the other hand, the Category column might have low or medium cardinality because many products share the same category.

-High Cardinality vs Low Cardinality
+High Cardinality vs Low Cardinality: What’s The Difference?

-High Cardinality High cardinality refers to columns with many unique values.
+High cardinality refers to columns with many unique values.
 These columns are typically used for primary keys or unique identifiers.
 Example: In a user database, the Email column would have high cardinality because each user has a unique email address.
 This uniqueness makes it suitable for indexing, allowing for fast searches and data retrieval.

-Low Cardinality Low cardinality refers to columns with few unique values.
+Low cardinality refers to columns with few unique values.
 These columns are often used for categorical data.
 Example: In a survey database, the Gender column would have low cardinality with values like “Male” and “Female”.
 Since there are only a few distinct values, indexing this column might not significantly speed up queries.

-Cardinality in SQL
+Cardinality In SQL Databases

 In SQL databases, cardinality affects query execution plans.
 When you execute a query, the database engine uses cardinality estimates to determine the most efficient way to retrieve data.